 Let's talk about mind matters in the workplace

-We invite you to join us as we host a variety of excellent international and local speakers and experts, continuing the conversation to break down stigmas and strive towards healthy work environments.
+We invite you to join us at our annual conference where we host a variety of excellent international and local speakers and experts, continuing the conversation to break down stigmas and strive towards healthy work environments.

-(and why you should attend the inaugural Work Mind Matters Conference)
+(and why you should attend the next Work Mind Matters Conference)

 Top talent wants to work for responsible companies.
-Employers want high-performing committed staff who bring their best selves to work.
-Align your company with Work Mind Matters – in makes business sense to be seen to be an early adopter.
+It makes business sense to be perceived as an early adopter.
 Your company will reap the benefits.

 * Mental wellness is not necessarily the opposite of mental illness.
 Just as we all have physical health, we too, all have mental health and both need to be nurtured.
 There are different types and varying degrees of mental illness that can be acute or chronic in nature.
 Ongoing stress, if left unchecked, can often trigger the onset of a mental illness such as generalised anxiety, depression, bipolar mood disorder and post- traumatic stress disorder.

 “Every employee in every workplace all over the world should feel they genuinely have the choice to ask for help if they are suffering from a common form of metal ill health.
 Work Mind Matters is helping to start these conversations and create those types of workplaces all over South Africa.”

 – Geoff McDonald, International corporate mental health campaigner and Keynote 2019

 23 South Africans commit suicide everyday - almost 1 an hour